matt1260/OptionsDiscordTrader/README.md

-# Tech-Trading-Bot
+# Options Discord Trading Bot

 Automated Trading for TD Ameritrade API

-Requires a config directory with TD credentials
+Requires a config directory with TD/Schwab or other broker credentials

-T3_Bot_Options.py builds options automatically and trades based on signals generated from 1 minute time frame moving averages and price action.
-T3_Bot_Shares.py trades shares automatically based on the same signals, 1m time frame.
-Quickdraw.py is an active options trader app for quick call and put scalps for trading on small time frames.
+TD Ameritrade API has been replaced by a new Schwab API and will need to be updated.